 - Some people show no signs of illness when infected with COVID-19.

-- Toothbrush safety in TX recommends you show your loved ones you care in other ways and don’t share your toothbrush, toothpaste, or floss.
+- Toothbrush safety in recommends you show your loved ones you care in other ways and don’t share your toothbrush, toothpaste, or floss.

 - Toothpaste tubes and dispensers often sit on the bathroom counter and are handled by multiple family members.